-- the advancement of our social work mission calls for the presence of diversity in all its forms and specifically from underrepresented groups; and
+- The advancement of our social work mission calls for the presence of diversity in all its forms and specifically from underrepresented groups.

 We stand for social justice for individuals and communities facing oppression on the basis of race, ethnicity, nationality, class, religion, gender, gender identity and expression, sexual orientation, and/or (dis)ability.
 We reject all forms of hate, marginalization, discrimination, and violence.

-Professor Esther Calzada, Ph.D., serves as the inaugural Associate Dean for Equity and Inclusion for the Steve Hicks School of Social Work.
+Professor Esther Calzada, Ph.D., is the inaugural Associate Dean of Equity and Inclusion for the Steve Hicks School of Social Work.

-Calzada works closely with the Committee for Diversity and Inclusion, a group of faculty, staff and student representatives who help shape priorities and carry out programs.
+Calzada works closely with the Committee for Diversity and Inclusion, which is a group of faculty, staff and student representatives who help shape priorities and carry out programs.

 In our ongoing efforts, we will continue to work towards equity and inclusion, with an emphasis on the following goals.

-GOAL 2.
-Provide opportunities for enriching equity and inclusion in (and out of) the classroom.
+- Provide opportunities for enriching equity and inclusion in (and out of) the classroom

 - Provide comprehensive mentorship to ensure equity for faculty, staff and students.